tyleragreen/tyleragreen-site/_posts/2016-03-01-windy-city-recap.md

   - chicago
   - cider summit
 ---
 Each February, a few Purdue friends and I make our way to Navy Pier for <a href="http://www.cidersummitnw.com/chicagoeventinfo.html" target="_blank">Cider Summit Chicago</a>.
 This was our third year of sampling fermented apples, and my second of making the weekend trip from Colorado to Chicago.
-I&#8217;ve included a few photos from the fantastic weekend below!
+I've included a few photos from the fantastic weekend below!
 They can be reasonably categorized into the following: airports, Chicago, Chicago transit, friends, friends on transit, transit in airports, and waffles.

 Until next year, Cider Up!
 Oh, and ride on.